 Credits earned at an institution accredited by The US Department of Education will be eligible for transfer to Au Lac Institute.
 Students with previous training in the course to be pursued and any additional experiential learning will be tested at the time of enrollment and given appropriate credit.
 Evaluation will be based upon either written exam, oral exam, or both.
 A maximum of 49% of credits are allowed to be transferred to Au Lac Institute.
 Credits allowed will be recorded in enrollment record and the length of the course shortened proportionately.
 Au Lac Institute requires the official transcripts to be sent directly from the institution.
 In addition, the student and appropriate sponsoring agency shall be notified (note: all prior training must be evaluated).

-NOTICE CONCERNING TRANSFERABILITY OF CREDITS AND CREDENTIALS EARNED AT OUR INSTITUTION
+NOTICE CONCERNING TRANSFERABILITY OF CREDITS AND CREDENTIALS LEARNED AT OUR INSTITUTION

-The transferability of credits you earn at Au Lac Institute is at the complete discretion of an institution to which you may seek to transfer.
-Acceptance of the certificate, degree, or diploma you earn in the educational program at Au Lac Institute is also at the complete discretion of the institution to which you may seek to transfer.
-If the credits, certificates, degrees, or diplomas that you earn at Au Lac Institute are not accepted at the institution to which you seek to transfer, you may be required to repeat some or all of your coursework at that institution.
-For this reason you should make certain that your attendance at this institution.
+The transferability of credits you earn at Au Lac Institute is a the complete discretion of an institution to which you may seek to transfer.
+Acceptance of the degree, diploma, or certificate you earn in the educational program at Au Lac Institute is also at the complete discretion of the institution to which you may seek to transfer.
+If the credits or degrees, diploma, or certificate that you earn at Au Lac Institute are not accepted at the institution to which you seek to transfer, you may be required to repeat some or all of your coursework at that institution.
 For this reason you should make certain that your attendance at this institution will meet your educational goals.
 This may include contacting an institution to which you may seek to transfer after attending Au Lac Institute to determine if your credits or degree, diploma or certificate will transfer.

 CREDIT FOR PREVIOUS TRAINING

 The Program Director will evaluate previous education and training that may be applicable to an educational program offered at Au Lac Institute.
 Students applying for advanced standing must submit official transcripts to the Institute for review prior to beginning their training.
-Credit may be given if the education and/or training were completed at another institution accredited by an agency recognized by the United States Department of Education (USDE), courses and credit values are comparable to those offered at Au Lac Institute and a grade of C or 70 percent or more was attained.
+Credit may be given if the education and/or training were completed at another institution accredited by an agency recognized by the United States Department of Education (USDE), courses and credit values are comparable to those offered at Au Lac Institute, and a grade of C or 70 percent or more was attained.
 Students may be required to demonstrate competency in requested transfer training courses.
 Transfer credits are not used in determining grade point averages (GPA).
 Recognition of credits earned at another postsecondary institution is limited to no more than 25 percent of the total hours required for completion of a designated program.
 The institution will conduct an evaluation of previous education and training for all veterans and eligible persons, grant appropriate credit, shorten the training period proportionately, and notify the third party agency and student accordingly.

 Challenge Credit